-2.2.1 Site Inspections and E&SC Procedures
+2.2.1 Site Plan Review, Site Inspection, and Erosion & Sediment Control Procedures

-Consistent with the requirements of part 2.3.5 of the MS4 General Permit, the Town of Sudbury has developed written procedures for site inspections and enforcement of sediment and erosion control procedures.
+Consistent with the requirements of Part 2.3.5 of the MS4 General Permit, the Town of Sudbury has developed written procedures for site plan review, site inspections, and enforcement of sediment and erosion control measures.
 These procedures are detailed in the Town's Land Development Program Manual, which can be accessed at the Department of Public Works.